 The course provides an introduction to the basic concepts and applications of hierarchical linear models.
-The course will cover applications in organizational analysis (e.g., school effects research), growth curve modeling, and meta-analysis, as well as introduce models for dichotomous outcomes.
+The course will cover applications in organizational analysis (e.g., school effects research), growth curve modeling, intensive longitudinal models, and models for dichotomous outcomes.
 The general objective of the course is that students will be able to understand when and why hierarchical linear models should be used and effectively apply them to a wide variety of situations.
 During the course, students will be asked to do the following:

-- □ explain conditions that prompt use of a multilevel analysis, - specify an appropriate analysis model given research questions and various study designs, - □ conduct analyses using the HLM software program, - interpret analysis results correctly, and - □ communicate analysis results effectively in writing.
+- explain conditions that prompt use of a multilevel analysis, - explain multilevel concepts and analysis procedures, - specify an appropriate analysis model given research questions and various study designs, - □ conduct analyses using the HLM software program, - □ interpret analysis results correctly, and - □ communicate analysis results effectively in writing.